NEV-Power/volttron-docker/README.md

 ### Environment

  - `VOLTTRON_CONFIG_DIR` - This is where `configure-volttron.py` will look for Volttron config as mounted using the Volumes above.
 Unless you have reason to use a different location, set this to `/home/volttron/volttron/config`.
+ - `VOLTTRON_BIND_WEB_ADDRESS` - If using the Volttron web interface set this to the `bind-web-address` as per the Volttron [platform configuration docs](https://volttron.readthedocs.io/en/develop/deploying-volttron/platform-configuration.html#volttron-config-file).

 ## Deployment